 Once I’ve gathered my main sources, evaluated our needs, and filled out our study, I begin the organizing process.
 Thankfully, this part of the unit study planning process is just a matter of jotting all of my findings on some paper and deciding what order will work best for our schedule.
 When that’s done, I enter it all in my planner and purchase supplies as needed until we start the study.

 But sometimes I need more than a piece of notebook paper to help me organize the study.
 That’s where my unit study planning worksheet comes in handy.
-Feel free to download it to help with your unit study planning.
-You can find it by clicking the link below:
+You can download yours in the Subscriber Resource Library or subscribe to the newsletter to gain access to the Resource Library.

 There you have it: my basic steps for planning unit studies.
 Hopefully these will help you incorporate unit studies into your homeschool plans.